-Adria Molotsky, a development economist at AIR, has extensive experience evaluating a variety of projects in developing country settings.
+Adria Molotsky, a senior economist at AIR, has extensive experience evaluating a variety of projects in developing country settings.
 At AIR, Dr. Molotsky is the project director for several large-scale evaluations on a range of topics including education, health and nutrition, gender, and agriculture.

 Her current work evaluates programs aimed at improving maternal and child health through the reintroduction of neglected crops in rural Tanzania, improving children’s educational outcomes by providing school and health and nutrition programming in Sri Lanka, increasing children’s school readiness through pre-primary programming in Bangladesh and Timor-Leste, assessing socio-economic and environmental characteristics of organic cotton farmers in India, and improving children’s reading outcomes through improved phonics lessons in the UK.